 Elijah Hand the first undertaker to embalm people opened a funeral home at 15-17 West Pine Street.
 Carey Hand joined his father in the funeral business and opened a funeral home across the street from his father at 36 West Pine Street that is now the downtown campus of the University of Central Florida.
 Joe Tinker a baseball player with the Chicago Cubs moved to Orlando and built the Tinker Building at 18 West Pine Street to house his real estate office.

 I recommend calling and making a reservation.
 The tour is free and the guide is very knowledgeable.
 You can pick up a map and take the tour by yourself but its more enjoyable with a guide.

 The Eldora State House a historic home listed on the National Register of Historic Places located in the Canaveral National Seashore.
 Between 1877 and 1900, Eldora originally called Fairview had a population of 100 people.
 The town had a post office and a small school.
 After the citrus freeze in the late 19th century, people left and later it became a winter retreat.

 The people of Eldora raised corn, potatoes and arrowroot.
 Fishing and hunting was abundant.
 Two sisters Ellen and Dora Pitzer had citrus and honey crops.
-Bounty of the Islands, Life on the River and A Heritage of Valor are some of the depictions of family life exhibited on wood display boards and photographs displayed on the walls.
+Bounty of the Islands, Life on the River and A Heritage of Valor are some of the depictions of family life displayed on storyboards as well as photographs displayed throughout the house.

 Park your car and walk the 2-lane dirt road to the house.
 Friends of Canaveral renovated the house in the late 1980s.
 Sit in the rocking chair and enjoy the view of the Indian River.
 Call the Visitor Center for hours of operation.